-Students interested in applying for admission to the Wind Energy Technology Degree Program must complete the Success Assessment/Placement Test for admission.
-The math score must establish eligibility to enroll in MATH 101.
+Students interested in applying for admission to the Wind Energy Technology Degree Program may complete the Success Assessment/Placement Test for admission.
+The math score must establish eligibility to enroll in MATH 108.
 The English score must establish eligibility to enroll in ENG 102, or in the freshman year the student must take and pass ENG 100.
 If the student's scores do not meet program requirements, they must complete all required pre-collegiate courses as prescribed by their test scores with a grade of "C" or higher.
 Students in this program must also complete the required physical exam.
 All Wind Energy Technology students must enroll in courses according to the published Plan of Study.
-For additional information, contact the Wind Energy Department at (575) 461-4413, ext.
+For additional information, contact the Wind Energy attended.
+For more information, contact the Wind Energy Technology Department at (575) 461-4413, ext.
 156, or visit www.mesalands.edu/wind.

-NOTE:

-Certificate students receiving financial aid will also be required to submit official transcripts from all prior colleges, universities, and other post-secondary institutions attended.
+NOTE: Certificate students receiving financial aid will also be required to submit official transcripts from all prior colleges, universities, and other post-secondary institutions